 Discretely presented component unit - Friends of OETA is a legally separate, tax-exempt component unit of OETA.
 Friends of OETA was formed to receive funds and support the activities and programs of OETA by receiving, investing, managing, and expending non-state-appropriated funds and properties.
 Friends of OETA's board of directors are appointed by OETA and can be removed with or without cause by OETA.
-Although OETA does not control the timing or amount of receipts from Friends of OETA, the resources held by Friends of OETA can only be used by or on behalf of OETA.
-Since Friends of OETA's efforts are to be used to support the Authority, Friends of OETA is considered a component unit of the Authority and is discretely presented in the Authority's financial statements.
+Although OETA does not control the timing or amount of receipts from Friends of OETA's efforts are to be used to support the Authority, Friends of OETA is considered a component unit of the Authority and is discretely presented in the Authority's financial statements.
 Additional and selected disclosures for Friends of OETA are located in this report in Note 8.
 Complete financial statements for Friends of OETA may be obtained at Friends of OETA's office at 7403 N. Kelley Avenue, Oklahoma City, Oklahoma 73111.